 If A/B switching is enabled, a second set of scale low and scale high values can be entered.
 'A' values are used during normal operation.
-'B' values are switched to by job
+'B' values are switched to by job action, as described in section 4.7.

-The remaining configuration items are identical with the relevant items in Input Channel configuration (section 4.3.3) except that Log/Linear scale type is not available.
+The remaining configuration items are identical with the relevant items in Input Channel configuration (section 4.3.3), except that Log/Linear scale type is not available.
 For job information, see section 4.7.